WordPress/plugin-check/docs/creating-a-static-check.md

 	}

 	/**
-	 * Check the "ALLOW_UNFILTERED_UPLOADS" constant in file.
+	 * Check the "Wordpress" in files.
 	 *
 	 * @since n.e.x.t
 	 *